deafwave/osrs-botmaker-typescript/README.md

 All `.ts` files automatically generate declaration files.

+### Referenced project 'tsconfig.lib.json' must have setting "composite": true.
+I'm still learning about this one as it's new to TypeScript >5.0.

+For now, do not set composite: true, and ignore the error.

+### NX Console "We couldn't find any projects in this workspace"
+1. Run `pnpm i` inside of the `osrs-botmaker-typescript` folder
+2. Reload VSCode window

+### nx.ps1 cannot be loaded because running scripts is disabled on this system.
+1. Open Powershell as Admin
+2. Run `Set-ExecutionPolicy RemoteSigned`
+3. Restart VSCode

 ### How do I make ESLint/TSC more strict so I encounter fewer edge cases?
 1. Update `tsconfig.base.json`: